Monday, 5 February 2018

 I know that eating triggers my seizures, so I try to get through most of the day without eating anything.
 I’ve never really been a breakfast/lunch kind of person (bad I know but I just don’t get hungry) so I know my body can cope with that.
 I snack if I need to but I avoid large, aggravating meals as much as possible.
 Then comes dinner time and i’m absolutely starving so I eat as much as I can as quickly as I can which then always leads to yet another seizure.
 Its got to the point now where I can no longer eat at the dinner table because its just not safe as I end up flying off the chair onto a stone floor.
 I used to love sitting round the table and listening about everyones day but its just another thing I can’t do anymore, but i’m learning to just accept it for what it is now.

-Just one of the many times i've face-planted my dinner haha! |
+Just one of the many times i've face-planted my dinner haha!

-I couldn't go out for my birthday so my friends and family threw me a party at home! |
+I couldn't go out for my birthday so my friends

 The day will pass with many more seizures so I often find myself in bed by about 9pm because i’m basically a grandma and tiredness only aggravates my symptoms.
 For most of the week, this is okay but I really struggle with it at the weekends.
 Saturday nights are the worst for me because I see everyone else getting ready to go on a night out and social media is full of everyone having fun and living their lives…and then theres me, twenty years old, lying in bed on-top of a piss proof sheet with a cup of tea instead of a vodka and coke.
 How on earth am I ever supposed to be okay with that?
 All of the events and nights out I’ve missed out on because of something thats completely out of my control.
 I’ve missed celebrations for halloween, christmas, mine and my boyfriends first anniversary and even my birthday.
 It just seems so unfair.
 I don’t like feeling sorry for myself or other people pitting me but I just will never be able to accept that this is what my life has become out of nowhere.
 Im finding things a bit easier now that the pressures of having to do something to keep up with everyone else for all of those events is gone as the dates have passed, but I still want to be out there having fun just like everyone else.
 As silly as it seems, I would risk going out just to make myself happy and be like everyone else.
 I tried it once before Christmas and it did result in a seizure in the middle of the dance floor (sorry to everyone whose night I interrupted!) but it was worth it!
 I was no more injured than I am when I fall at home and I actually had fun!
 I just know that now they’re more violent and aggressive, it’s not nice for other people to see (and also quite embarrassing if my bladder decides it doesn’t want to work again!) and it’s a big responsibility for my friends to take on if they take me out.